MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 ### Troubleshooting

-If you receive an `ImportError` when trying to import your module, it is likely that one.
+If you receive an `ImportError` when trying to import your module, it is likely that one of the following issues is the cause:

 * When building through a project reference, ensure that your C++ project properties match the Python environment activated for your Python project, especially the Include and Library directories.